mulcmu/kalico/docs/Load_Cell.md

 Keep nozzle temperature below the filament oozing point during homing and probing.
 140°C is a good starting point for all filament types.

 Filament ooze is the primary source of probing error.
-Kalico does not detect poor quality taps caused by ooze, and modules like `quad_gantry_level` will repeatedly probe fouled locations.
-Probing at printing temperatures is not recommended.
+Kalico validates tap quality and rejects many bad taps (e.g., due to ooze), retrying per `samples_tolerance_retries`.
+However, prevention is still best—probing at printing temperatures is not recommended.
+Watch the console for tap validation errors (e.g., `TAP_SHAPE_INVALID`, `TAP_BREAK_CONTACT_TOO_LATE`) which indicate poor tap quality.

 ### Nozzle Protection